Employee Discrimination Claims Lawyer

 Harassment can rise to the level of an adverse job action if it is sufficiently severe and pervasive such that the law recognizes it to create a hostile work environment.
 One incident of harassment is not likely to rise to the level that the law requires.
 How many incidents you must endure, for how long and how drastic of an effect those incidents must have on your work environment is case-specific and requires evaluation by an expert.

 Determining the reasons for the differing treatment you are experiencing and whether it constitutes unlawful discrimination requires extensive knowledge of the laws and a detailed analysis of your particular situation.
-As a result, if you have questions about your work environment and how you are being treated you should contact an experienced Kansas City and Missouri discrimination attorney.
+As a result, if you have questions about your work environment and how you are being treated you should contact an experienced Overland Park and Kansas discrimination attorney.
 Contact Swartz Law online or by calling (816) 444-8900.

 Helping You Navigate the Legal Process (THIS SECTION MIGHT NEED TO BE RE-ADJUSTED TO FIT KANSAS CITY REQUIREMENTS)